US NSA, Saudi's crown prince meet to discuss 'semi-final' security deal

 That included a two-state solution that meets the aspirations and legitimate rights of the Palestinian people and the situation in Gaza and the need to stop the war there and facilitate the entry of humanitarian aid, the statement added.

-The White House had acknowledged Sullivan's trip and that he would later head on to Israel.
+The White House had acknowledged Sullivan's trip and that he would later head on to Israel, where he's scheduled meet Netanyahu on Sunday.
 However, there was no immediate statement from the US on the discussions, other than to say they would be including the war in Gaza and ongoing efforts to achieve a lasting peace and security in the region.